 Using the policy as a guide, you should attempt to identify all those individuals that might possibly be “Inventors” under the policy.
 Once the group of potential Inventors is identified, Tech Transfer can help identify those that are actually Inventors under U-M policies.
 Inventorship determinations on patent applications are made by U-M’s outside patent counsel.

-Licensing Specialists at U-M Tech Transfer examine each Invention Report to consider a host of issues, including the novelty of the invention, whether it can be protected by patent or other legal protection, marketability of potential products or services, relationship to related intellectual property, size and growth potential of the relevant market, amount of time and money required for further development, pre-existing rights associated with the intellectual property, and potential competition from other products/technologies.
+Licensing Managers at U-M Tech Transfer examine each newly reported technology to consider a host of issues, including the novelty of the invention, whether it can be protected by patent or other legal protection, marketability of potential products or services, relationship to related intellectual property, size and growth potential of the relevant market, amount of time and money required for further development, pre-existing rights associated with the intellectual property, and potential competition from other products/technologies.
 This assessment may also include consideration of whether the intellectual property can be the basis for a new business startup.